redwoodjs/redwood/CONTRIBUTING.md

 - run `yarn create redwood-app ./redwood-project`
 - `git clone` the [RedwoodJS Tutorial Blog](https://github.com/redwoodjs/redwood-tutorial)
 - use a project you've already created
-- create a functional test project using `yarn run build:test-project <project directory>`  👀
+- create a functional test project: go to the location of your local copy of the Redwood Framework and use `yarn run build:test-project <project directory>` 👀

 **Using the functional test project might be the fastest and easiest way to test your changes.**